pawamoy/cookiecutter-awesome/README.md

 cookiecutter https://github.com/Pawamoy/cookiecutter-awesome
 ```

+- Activate your repository in your Travis account.
 - Run `doctoc README.md` to update the table of contents.
 - Run `awesome_bot README.md` to verify the links.